Black background with white dashed line across the middle, resembling a road or border

 SHERIFF’S act?

-• Managing summary offences and local ordinances
+• Managing summary offences and ensuring compliance with local residential and commercial ordinances.

-• Providing trained first response when required
+• Providing trained first response — in coordination with the Police — when required.

 Every local Sheriff’s Office has clear limits: its jurisdiction ends at the LGA boundary; its authority comes only from existing state legislation; and its accountability is to the people who elect it.

-The model fills long-standing service gaps in civil enforcement and community order — especially in regional and rural areas where local presence and local trust are critical.
+The model fills long-standing service gaps in civil enforcement and community order.
+Especially in regional and rural areas where local presence and local trust are critical

-It doesn’t duplicate police.
+The Sheriff’s Office does not duplicate police.
 It complements them.

 About the Act